Skip to main content

 For women, particularly in the peri- and post-menopausal stages, hormonal protocols are tailored to address a different set of symptoms and biological needs.
 While estrogen and progesterone are often the primary focus, low-dose testosterone therapy is increasingly recognized for its benefits on energy, mood, cognitive function, and libido.
 Safety considerations here involve careful dosing and the mandatory use of progesterone in women with a uterus to protect the endometrium.

 Growth hormone peptide therapies, such as Sermorelin or the combination of Ipamorelin/CJC-1295, represent another layer of an integrated wellness plan.
 These peptides do not supply external growth hormone.
-Instead, they gently stimulate the to produce and release its own growth hormone in a natural, pulsatile manner.
+Instead, they gently stimulate the pituitary gland to produce and release its own growth hormone in a natural, pulsatile manner.

 This mechanism has a built-in safety feature ∞ the body’s own feedback loops (like the hormone somatostatin) prevent excessive production, reducing the risks associated with direct HGH administration.
 Long-term safety is predicated on using these peptides to restore youthful signaling patterns, not to create supraphysiological levels of growth hormone.